Here are the 10 highest rated Scottish players on FIFA23 - including one surprise inclusion

-FIFA 23 player ratings: Here are the 10 highest rated Scottish players on new EA Sports game
+Fifa 23 player ratings Scotland: These are the 10 highest rated Scottish players as FIFA23 is released

-Here are the 10 most highly ranked Scottish players on EA Sports’ FIFA 23, which will be released next week.
+Here are the 10 most highly ranked Scottish players on EA Sports’ FIFA 23, which has been released today.

-It is set to be the final edition in the long running series, but football fans can finally get excited with the release of EA Sports’ latest FIFA game is just around the corner!
+It is set to be the final edition in the long running series, but football fans can finally get excited with EA Sports’ latest FIFA game available in stores across the United Kingdom from today.

 It has been the world’s most popular football franchise for well over two decades and the latest edition – FIFA 23 – has seen gamers pre-order the game in their droves and with over 19,000 players across 700 teams, in more than 100 stadiums and over 30 leagues around the world – including the Women’s Super League for the first time.